Altinity/clickhouse-grafana/README.md

 ### Docker-compose environment for development

-There is simple demo which mounts the current `dist` directory inside the grafana container.
+This is a simple demo which mounts the current `dist` directory inside the grafana container.
 The grafana container is connected to the docker clickhouse database container.

 To run the development environment:
 ```sh